4100D051/4100D051/資訊科技概論/網站開發/網站 CAKE.md

     Freshly baked muffins, signature omelets, healthy salads, delicious burgers and hearty sandwiches are just some of the delicious items on our menu.

-    We were voted the     顏色             字體
+    We were voted the      //顏色          //字體
           <span style="color:red;font-style:italic">
         the #1 Breakfast and Lunch restaurant
     </span>